10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 5. Isolation: The Divider

 Think of it like building a fence around you, brick by manipulative brick.
-They might start with seemingly harmless comments, criticizing your loved ones’ personalities, choices, or even appearances.
+They might start with seemingly harmless comments, criticizing your loved ones’ personalities, choices, or appearances.

 They might guilt-trip you by claiming your friends are “bad influences” or your family doesn’t “truly understand” you.